-Groundwater was investigated as a part of determining the likelihood of a pathway existing at this location due to the fact that groundwater can be a source of baseflow for streams.
-Water levels in the aquifers typically fluctuate seasonally in response to variations in recharge and discharge.
+Groundwater was investigated as a part of determining the likelihood of a pathway existence due to the fact that groundwater can be a source of baseflow for streams.
+Water levels in the aguifers typically fluctuate seasonally in response to variations in recharge and discharge.
 Groundwater levels commonly rise in spring, when areal recharge is greatest because of snowmelt, spring rain, and minimal evapotranspiration losses.
 This means that heavier rainfall events, when they coincide with frozen ground conditions, snowmelt, and higher groundwater conditions, may at that time be more likely to facilitate formation of an aquatic connection between the basins.
 Groundwater levels generally decline in summer because evapotranspiration rates are high, continued discharge to streams, and withdrawals by wells collectively exceed recharge.
 Thus, groundwater likely plays very little role in any establishment of an aquatic connection.
 Net recharge to the aquifers also occurs in the fall of most years, due to rainfall and low evapotranspiration rates.
-The nearest available groundwater data (i.e., USGS Groundwater Watch site 432921089245901) is two miles (3.2 km) south of the pathway site.
-This gage is far enough from the area of interest that it cannot provide direct data about the potential pahtway's groundwater conditions.
-Although no groundwater data in the immediate vicinity of the pathway is available, groundwater conditions are not believed to increase the likelihood of a surface water connection being maintained between these watersheds.
+The nearest available groundwater data, USGS Groundwater Watch site 433956089275601, is seven miles (11.2 km) north of the pathway site.
+A second gage, USGS Groundwater Watch site 432921089245901, is seven miles (11.2 km) southeast of the pathway site.
+These gages are both far enough from the area of interest that they cannot provide direct data about the potential pathway's groundwater conditions.
+Although no groundwater data in the immediate vicinity of the pathway is available. groundwater conditions are not believed to increase the likelihood of a surface water connection being maintained between these watersheds.